black-parrot/black-parrot/docs/interface_specification.md

 routed through a FIFO.
 BlackParrot provides 3 types of Cache Engines:

 - Local Cache Engines (LCE), which manages structures in the cache by responding to local misses and remote coherence messages.
+LCEs are attached to caches that participate in a cache coherence protocol.
 - Cache Coherence Engines (CCE), which maintain a distributed set of directory tags and send messages to maintain coherence among caches.
+CCEs are the cache coherence directories.
 - Unified Cache Engines (UCE), which respond to cache requests by directly managing data from memory.
 In this way, a UCE is a combination of an LCE and a CCE, optimized for size and complexity in order to service a single cache.
+The UCE is used in BlackParrot's unicore configurations.

 Additionally, the BlackParrot HDK provides additional cache engines for connecting to external memory systems.